IgnitionBoulder/Ignition2015_week6/README.md

 - Do the `WordCount` exercise on [Exercism.io](exercism.io) and look at other people's `Bob` submissions.
 - Read the Rails Guide on [Active Model Basics](http://guides.rubyonrails.org/active_model_basics.html)
 - Read [7 Patterns to Refactor Fat ActiveRecord Models](http://blog.codeclimate.com/blog/2012/10/17/7-ways-to-decompose-fat-activerecord-models/) from Code Climate
+-

+Notes from Evans speech in class 3.31.15

+You should ask questions if you dont understand
+  Think about and ask questions to your self
+    You would have to be able to reiterate what you are learning to actually understand it For the sake of understanding ask yourself questions as to what is important here Filter out the stuff that you should know and the things that you dont need to know about